thoughtfulbiometrics/thoughtfulbiometrics.github.io/_posts/2022-03-14-thoughtful-biometrics.md

 ## Our Response

-The Workshop fosters more cross-pollination and exploration of the technologies.
+* The Workshop fosters more cross-pollination and exploration of the technologies.
 And maps to their social and policy implications.
 We invite discussion about tangible risks and threat models at all levels, from the micro to the macro systems.

-We want to expand the conversation to support “hearing” the voices at the edges.
+* We want to expand the conversation to support “hearing” the voices at the edges.

-We welcome people who ask serious questions about these systems.
+* We welcome people who ask serious questions about these systems.

-We also want to invite those active in the industry who want to respond in a meaningful way to thoughtful criticism.
-Our vision for the workshop is inspired by our ongoing participation in

-This workshop is not to “sell” biometrics products like industry trade shows and conferences.
+* This workshop is not to “sell” biometrics products like industry trade shows and conferences.

 ## Axioms